Coming Soon 👀 At the beginning of April, you’ll be

 Husband and I sleep in – and whenever we wake up we may or may not watch the parade on TV.

-ValancyCarmody Premium Member about 1 month ago
+ValancyCarmody Premium Member 3 months ago

 I watched part of the parade on a whim.
 I turned it off after the announcer introduced the “Rock-etties”.
 She quickly corrected herself but that was enough for me.